cosmos/sdk-tutorials/b9lab-content/2-what-is-cosmos/04-atom-staking.md

 The simple step of _get some ATOM_ hides multiple steps:

 1. Install a wallet application, and configure it safely.
-We will use [Keplr](https://keplr.app/).
+You will use [Keplr](https://keplr.app/).
 2. Buy some ATOM on an exchange, and transfer them to your wallet.

 Let's get started.